li-xin-yi/lctemplates/docs/source/tips.md

         return res[n]
 ````

 The class variable `_res` is declared in line 2 right below the declaration of the class.
 I prefer underscore prefix to indicate it private but it doesn't matter.
-In line 5, I give the reference of the shared list to a shorter name `res` just for *quicker coding*.
+In line 5, I give the reference of the shared list to a variable with the shorter name `res` just for *quicker coding*.
 In this solution, no matter how many test cases are used to judge it, **all calculations for any number `n` will be performed only once**.
 Therefore, even though the time complexity of the algorithm is **not optimized**, we can still take advantage of class variables to let our solution run much faster for all test cases in total.

 ````{dropdown} More
 My $O(\log n)$ solution in an **algorithmic** way and **without** any programming trick for this problem is also posted [here](https://leetcode.com/problems/max-number-of-k-sum-pairs/discuss/2006160/Python-or-O(logn)-or-Algo-from-SICP-or-Clean-code-or-Reduction-process-given) for references.